Chevy Commons: Redevelopment

 The site is being redeveloped in phases, starting with the first phase: planting shrubs, building walking paths, and creating car parking on the southwestern end of the site.
 The second phase concentrated on connecting the site to county and regional trails, enhancing views of the Flint River, and improving access for fishing.
 By 2015, millions of dollars had been spent on cleaning up industrial waste on the site, and the next phase of the project commenced: covering the concrete slabs of the site with 2 ft to 10 ft of topsoil, a total of 50,000 yd.
 Folliowing this, grass and trees were planted, and walking trails created.
 By June 2015, the first phase of construction of Chevy Commons was well underway.
 By "fortunate coincidence", it also became the trailhead for the Genesee Valley Trail that was constructed to connect it with Flint Township.
 Also that month, Chevy Commons entered phase two of its construction, as work on building the green cap continued.

 On September 24, 2016, Chevy Commons hosted its first event as a finished park: a children's biking event called Cycling Circles.
 In May 2017, a pedestrian bridge linking Chevy Commons with Carriage Town and connecting two already-existing segments of the statewide Iron Belle Trail was planned.
 By that point, both the first and second phases of the project had been completed, with additional third and fourth phases planned as part of the broader Riverfront Restoration Project, which endeavors to naturalize the Flint River and make it more accessible, safer, and easier to use for recreation.
 The third phase concerns 9 acres of land along Kearsley Street (between Swartz Creek and Stevenson Street) and was expected to be completed by the end of 2017; the fourth phase deals with greening the area along the river on both sides of Stevenson Street in 2018.
 In total, the creation of Chevy Commons is expected to cost approximately $17.3 million.

 By July 2018, the third phase was complete, and the first three phases were open to the public.
 At that time, the fourth phase was expected to be complete by October 2018, at which point leftover funds and a $315,000 grant from the Michigan Department of Environmental Quality will be used to start work on the fifth and final phase.
 The fifth phase will feature additional walking trails, a parking lot, and possibly also a sledding hill.
-It is expected to be complete by July 2019.